JaxCavalera/Tagged/README.md

 # Purpose
-The purpose of this document is to detail the development and test results for the first Milestone, "Create Home Splash Page".
+The purpose of this document is to detail the development and test results for the initial setup to this non-isomorphic React web application.
 My primary goal for this document is to keep a point of reference for future development work and is not intended as a tutorial guide as there are much better guides out there.

-Essentially this is my personal, informal tutorial on geting up and running with Node.js, React and Webpack.
-The documentation will demonstrate evidence of my current comprehension `(at the time of writing this)` with each of the technologies being used and will explain key decissions that were made during the development process.
+Essentially this is my personal, informal tutorial on getting up and running with Node.js, React and Webpack.
+It does not consider Redux or React-Router as those demand significant alterations to both the code and directory structure to best suit their approach to **state** management.

 [Back to Top](#contents)